lexxai/TeamChallenge.io_1345_edu/README.md

 ```json
 {"product_id": 1}
 ```
-Or without prapms can delete all item's cart
+Or without any data can delete all item's cart

 #### Example of GET